Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/database_tuning.md

 ---
 title: "Tuning the database cache"
 linkTitle: "Tuning the database cache"
 weight: 220
----This section describes how you can enhance performance using the database cache feature.
+--- This section describes how you can enhance performance using the database cache feature.

 ## Overview

 For each new transfer, {{< TransferCFT/axwayvariablesComponentLongName  >}} retrieves information directly from the internal database for **dynamic objects** as described below.
 This type of accessing generates a lot of file I/O operations for the cftparm file.

-In an environment with high-performance file I/O, such as local SSD storage, frequently accessing these files is not an issue.
-However, on a multi-node Transfer CFT where the databases are located on a shared file system, such as NFS, this type of file accessing could have a significant impact on Transfer CFT's global performance.
+In an environment with high- performance file I/O, such as local SSD storage, frequently accessing these files is not an issue.
+However, on a multi- node Transfer CFT where the databases are located on a shared file system, such as NFS, this type of file accessing could have a significant impact on Transfer CFT's global performance.

-To reduce file I/O operations, thus improving performance on a non-performant disk, we recommend that you keep the database cache enabled.
+To reduce file I/O operations, thus improving performance on a non- performant disk, we recommend that you keep the database cache enabled.
 Doing so enables {{< TransferCFT/axwayvariablesComponentLongName  >}} to more quickly access the required objects.

 ## Dynamic object considerations